#STUDENTVOTE STARTER PACK

 Get connected with other campus and nonprofit leaders focused on student voter engagement!

 Join the SLSV Coalition Slack to access open streams of communication with other Coalition Members.
-There are general channels in addition to channels for every subcommittee, working group, and affinity group.
 It’s also a great place to build connections and even make friends!

 Join the Higher Ed – Student Voter Engagement (HE-SVE) Google Group to connect with campus and nonprofit leaders across the country about engaging student voters!
 This listserv is very active and a great spot to ask questions and share news.